joehahn/exes-n-ohs/README.md

       "class_prob": "0.537"
     }

-so the model says that a record having (x,y)=(1,2) is most likely class X with confidence score 53.7%.
+which says that the model thinks that a record having (x,y)=(1,2) is most likely class X with confidence score 53.7%.

 But if you get "curl: (60) SSL certificate problem: unable to get local issuer certificate" just add -k option to that curl command.